 Description

-The new measure to be added is an incentive for the purchase of electric passenger vehicles.
+The measure is for the purchase of electric passenger vehicles.
 As such, the measure proposed here reflects the electric passenger vehicle measure as a traditional energy efficiency investment by converting the displaced fossil fuel energy to the equivalent of electric energy using the heat rate of electric generation.
 This conversion causes energy savings to be accounted for as kilowatt hour equivalence (kWhe).

 This measure was developed to be applicable to the following program types: TOS.
 If applied to other program types, the measure savings should be verified.

 Definition of Efficient Equipment

-A newly purchased battery-powered passenger vehicle that is operated solely by electricity that can be recharged from an external source.
+A newly purchased battery-powered passenger vehicle or ‘Battery Electric Vehicle’ (BEV) that is powered solely by electricity that can be recharged from an external source.

 Definition of Baseline Equipment